 • In 2007, Boyd’s first season at ASU, the Sun Devils produced a double-digit win total (10-9-1) for the first time since 2003.

-• On the academic side, the Sun Devils have earned Pac-10/12 All-Academic notice 82 times in Boyd’s seven seasons, including 23 first-team members and 10 second-team members.
-ASU’s 20 first-team commendations the last six seasons (2008-13) are the most of any school in the Pac-12 during that span.
+• On the academic side, the Sun Devils have earned Pac-10/12 All-Academic notice 82 times in Boyd’s seven seasons, including 23 first-team members and 12 second-team members.
 In addition, soccer student-athletes have combined for eight Academic All-America awards since 2007, most recently Cali Farquharson (NSCAA Second-Team Scholar All-America) in 2014 and Jasmine Roth (Second-Team CoSIDA Academic All-American) and Kaitlyn Pavlovich (third team) in 2013.
 Roth was also named the Pac-12’s Scholar-Athlete of the Year on 2013.

 • In June 2012, Sun Devil Soccer was among three ASU teams recognized by the NCAA for recording an Academic Progress Rate (APR) in the top 10 percent nationally.